Quick Take

-The internet is full of unique ways that people care for their pets, including adorable clothes, carriages to ride around in like kings and queens, and pet-designed furniture that fits their bodies to relax.
+The internet is full of unique ways that people care for their pets, including adorable clothes, cozy strollers, and special furniture designed just for pets.
 Well, how about an indoor pool for a pet alligator?
-Let’s see how spoiled this pet gator is in the video above!

 Pet Alligator Indoors

-The YouTube clip at the top of this blog post shares a video of a pet alligator living indoors in Idaho!
-The Corbin Maxey YouTube page posted this clip on their channel.
-Maxey cares for over 30 exotic animals and loves his two rescue alligators named “Soni” and “Chompers,” according to his description.
-Let’s see what Chompers gets in the video above!
+The YouTube clip at the top of this post shares a video of a pet alligator living in Idaho.
+The Corbin Maxey YouTube page posted this clip.
+Maxey cares for more than 30 exotic animals and loves his two rescue alligators named “Soni” and “Chompers,” according to his description.
+Let’s see what Chompers gets in the video!

 Alligator Gets To Go Swimming

 These two rescue alligators, Soni and Chompers, are lucky enough to have their own house.
-Now, how many alligators can say they have their own house?
 And what is a house without an indoor pool?
-Maxey built an indoor pool to give his gators the cooling off they needed.
+Maxey built an indoor pool to give provide the gators with an opportunity to cool off.

-As the video starts, we see this indoor pool needs filling up.
-Maxey starts to bring a hose through, and Chompers crawls toward it eagerly, hoping it is a new play toy.
-We hear Maxey yell out, “No, Chompers, no!”
-And the alligator stops dead like a respectful child listening to his parent.
+As the video starts, we see Maxey filling up the pool.
+Chompers crawls toward it eagerly, hoping it is a new play toy.
+We hear Maxey bark, “No, Chompers, no!”
+And the alligator immediately stops, like a respectful child listening to his parent.

-As the pool fills, we see Chompers enjoying the running water cascading down his scales.
+As the pool fills, we see Chompers enjoying the running water cascading down its scales.

 How Long Do Alligators Live in Captivity?